cleancoders/c3kit-apron/SCHEMA.md

 ### Merging Schema

-There are myriad ways to validating data, or coerce data.
+There are myriad ways to validating or coerce data.
 For example, validating form data on the client demands different validations than on the backend where we may need to check for uniqueness in the database.
-It'd be a shame to duplicate the schemas.
-So `schema` provides a `merge-schemas` function that allows you to easily patch or modify existing schemas.
+It'd be a shame to duplicate the schemas.  `schema/merge-schemas` allows you to easily patch or modify existing schemas.

 ``` clojure
 (def point {:kind {:type :keyword}